 - The hypothetico-deductive model refers to the process of deduction used as research method.

-- An argument derived through deduction is called a syllogism.
+- An argument derived through deduction is a deductive explanation and called a syllogism.
+For example,

 - Deduction is the opposite of induction.